Swallow-a-Bicycle Theatre and The Prairie Place-Ancestors Collective, in partnership with Calgary Public Library and Historic Calgary Week, present:

 Note: these times are approximate, and the schedule may shift.

-• 2:30 PM – Walking With Ghosts On John Ware’s Land
+- 2:30 PM – Walking with Ghosts at John Ware’s Homestead

 FILM DESCRIPTIONS